 One of my favorite things to do is save my sourdough starter discard through the week in the refrigerator.
 Each day when I refresh my sourdough starter, instead of taking that starter discard and throwing it in the compost, I put it in a tall Weck jar (without the clips, but covered) in the refrigerator.

-By the weekend, this jar is full of discards and ready to be used in many of the recipes below.
-Typically, I'll use some in my sourdough waffles or pancakes on Saturday, and then the rest in my banana bread on Sunday.
-Making this “starter cache” means for a given week, I'll have little to no sourdough starter discard going into the compost bin.
+This jar is full of discards by the weekend and ready to be used in many of the recipes below.
+Typically, I'll use some for sourdough waffles or pancakes on Saturday and either blueberry muffins or banana bread on Sunday.
+Making this “starter cache” meansthat, I'll have little to no sourdough starter discard going into the compost bi for a given weekn.

 Sourdough Discard Recipes